samuel-hunter/parsnip/README.md

 I recognize these as non-breaking changes:

-- Extending functions or macros with on-required parameters.
+- Extending functions or macros with optional parameters.
-  The default behavior should still match
-- Adding new external functions, macros, or other symbols to the package.
+- Externing new symbols from the package.
-- Changing the behavior of pre-existing function or macro, if the original behavior was a bug.
+- Changing the behavior of a pre-existing function or macro, if the original behavior was a bug.
 - Adding new dependencies to the system (though I hardly foresee this happening).

 ## Examples